AlbertVilaCalvo/AlbertVilaCalvo/README.md

 # Hola! 👋

 Hi!
-I'm Albert, an experienced and passionate Android Developer, currently transitioning to React Native development.
+I'm Albert, an experienced and passionate Full Stack JavaScript Developer, with focus on Node.js and React Native.

 <br>